patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/navigation/navigation.md

 ## Additional considerations

-Consumers must ensure they take any additional considerations when customizing a progress component, using it in a way not described or recommended by PatternFly, or in various other specific use-cases not outlined elsewhere on this page.
+Consumers must ensure they take any additional considerations when customizing a navigation component, using it in a way not described or recommended by PatternFly, or in various other specific use-cases not outlined elsewhere on this page.

 ### Flyout Variation